cwhelan/cloudbreak/README.md

 The output from running Cloudbreak using one of the scripts above will be found in the files named

-*READ_GROUP_LIBRARY_dels_genotyped.bed
-*READ_GROUP_LIBRARY_ins_genotyped.bed
+    READ_GROUP_LIBRARY_dels_genotyped.bed
+    READ_GROUP_LIBRARY_ins_genotyped.bed

 where READ_GROUP and LIBRARY are the names of the reads in your experiment.
 The format of the files is tab-delimited with the following columns:

-*CHROMOSOME: The chromosome of the deletion call *START: The start coordinate of the deletion call *END: The end coordinate of the deletion call
+*  CHROMOSOME: The chromosome of the deletion call
+*  START: The start coordinate of the deletion call
+*  END: The end coordinate of the deletion call
-*NUMBER: The cloudbreak identifier of the deletion call *LR: The likelihood ratio of the deletion (higher indicates a call more likely to be true) *TYPE: Either "INS" or "DEL"
+*  NUMBER: The cloudbreak identifier of the deletion call
+*  LR: The likelihood ratio of the deletion (higher indicates a call more likely to be true)
+*  TYPE: Either "INS" or "DEL"
-*W: The average weight of the estimated GMM mixing parameter alpha, used in genotyping *GENOTYPE: The predicted genotype of the call
+*  W: The average weight of the estimated GMM mixing parameter alpha, used in genotyping

-##Running on a cloud provider like Amazon EC2

-Cloudbreak has limited support for automatically deploying a Hadoop cluster on cloud providers such as Amazon EC2, transferring your data there, running the Cloudbreak algorithm, and downloading the results.

-Of course, renting compute time on EC2 or other clouds costs money, so we recommend that you be familiar with the appropriate usage and billing before attempting this.
-WE ARE NOT RESPONSIBLE FOR UNEXPECTED CHARGES THAT YOU MIGHT INCUR ON EC2 OR OTHER CLOUD PROVIDERS.

-Many properties that affect the cluster created can be set in the file cloudbreak-whirr.properties.
-You will need to edit this file to set your AWS access key and secret access key, and to tell it the location of the public and private SSH keys to use to access the cluster.
-You can also control the number and type of nodes to include in the cluster.
-The default settings in the file create 40 nodes of type m2.xlarge, which is sufficient to fully process a 30X simulation of human chromsome 2, including read alignment, in about 90 minutes.
-We have only tested this capability using EC2; other cloud providers may not work as well.
-You can also direct Whirr to use Amazon EC2's spot instances, which are dramatically cheaper than on-demand instances, although they carry the risk of being terminated if your price is out-bid.
-Using recent spot pricing, it cost us about $5 to run the aforementioned chromosome 2 simulation.
-We recommend setting your spot bid price to be the on demand price for the instance type you are using to minimize the chance of having your instances terminated.

-Please consult Amazon's EC2 documentation and the documentation for Whirr for more information on how to configure and deploy clusters in the cloud.
+*  GENOTYPE: The predicted genotype of the call

 ##Contact information

-Please contact cwhelan@gmail.com with any questions on running cloudbreak.
+Please contact cwhelan at gmail.com with any questions on running cloudbreak.

 ##Reference Guide